 Jay Baruchel and Eoin O’Callaghan drive across Ireland in search of Jay’s Irish roots and their shared Celtic Soul.
 It’s a self-described collection of lovely moments tied together within the larger context of what it means to be an immigrant, to be Irish, and to be a fan of Celtic FC.

 Has life got you so far down, you can’t get off the couch?
 Your significant other left you?
 Your best friend lost your phone number?
 Your child wants someone else to be his/her parent?
 Your parent wants someone else to be his/her child?
-You’re in despair with the new President?
-Continue reading “Soccer Movies When You’re Depressed”
+You’ve been in 4 years of despair with President #45 and he refuses to leave office?

 Lusers is a delightful comedy of cultural differences as strangers from 3 countries travel the Amazon basin to the WC 2014 final in Brazil.
 Each of the trio (a Chilean, a Peruvian and an Argentine) is escaping a personal problem (thus a loser), but the trip presents even more challenges.
 They wreck their vehicle, are pursued by a hitman, are captured by an indigenous tribe, and discover a stolen relic.